-Liselotte Van der Gucht conducts research on neurodiversity in German twentieth century literature by female authors.
+Liselotte Van der Gucht is an FWO fellow and studies neurodiversity in German/Austrian 19th, 20th, and 21st-century literature by female authors.
 The female literary genius remains overshadowed by her male counterparts to a large extent.
-Studies on the link between creativity and mental conditions often attribute pathological labels to female authors because they defy societal and artistic norms and expectations.
-Even though their male colleagues do so as well, such women’s transgressions lead to hostility, marginalisation or even institutionalisation.
-Literary and art history brim with “cases” like Camille Claudel, Zelda Fitzgerald, Unica Zürn, Christine Lavant, and Sylvia Plath.
-Her research aims to shift away from denominations of psychopathology and to offer a more neutral approach to the way in which extraordinary talent and nonconformism intersect instead, by adopting the frameworks of neurophenomenology and neurodiversity.
-This angle allows for a revision of the genius notion, which has a strong masculine connotation in the German context especially, and for an investigation of phenomena such as hyperesthesia and hyperlexia in a more targeted manner.
-The heuristic relevance of neurodiversity is illustrated by the example of four German/Austrian female authors, whose genius is now undisputed, but whose reception has at the same time been accompanied by scandalisation and pathologisation: Franziska zu Reventlow, Else Lasker-Schüler, Ingeborg Bachmann, and Elfriede Jelinek.
-The questions are raised how neurodiversity surfaces in literary works and to what purpose it is employed.
-Prospective results will serve a more universal knowledge of neurodivergent female authors and will help reshape the way that neurodiversity is thought of today.
-Ultimately, new light can be shed on challenges concerning inclusion that (Western) society is facing.
+Studies on the link between creativity and mental conditions often attribute pathological labels to female authors because they defy social and artistic norms.
+Even though their male colleagues do so as well, such transgressions by women lead to hostility, marginalisation, or even institutionalisation.
+Liselotte's research aims to shift away from denominations of psychopathology and to offer a more neutral approach to the way in which extraordinary talent and nonconformism intersect instead, by adopting the frameworks of neurophenomenology and neurodiversity.
+The heuristic relevance of neurodiversity is illustrated by the example of several German/Austrian female authors, whose talent is now undisputed, but whose reception has also been accompanied by scandal: Annette von Droste-Hülshoff, Else Lasker-Schüler, Marlen Haushofer, Ingeborg Bachmann, and Elfriede Jelinek.
+In her research the questions are raised how neurodiversity is experienced and expressed in literary texts.
+Prospective results will serve a more universal knowledge of female neurodiversity and will help reshape the way that neurodiversity is thought of today.

 Duitse letterkunde: tekstanalyse en interpretatie: bijzondere vraagstukken